stephenturner/kgp/README.md

 | IBS001 | HG01502 | HG01500 | HG01501 |   1 | IBS | EUR |
 | BD01   | HG03008 | HG03006 | HG03007 |   1 | BEB | SAS |
 | IT002  | HG03719 | HG03725 | HG03722 |   2 | ITU | SAS |

-Samples from the expanded 1000 Genomes set showing pedigree information which can be used for pedigree analysis and visualization.

 The figure below shows an example of a pedigree plot made by parsing the pedigree information using